 Towards the end of his rookie year, Clarkson was asked about the prospect of the Lakers signing Rajon Rondo.
 It was one of those sabotage questions intended to reveal selfishness but Clarkson answered the way any mature player would answer, even as it was surprising to hear it from a rookie.
 “The more talent we have the better our team is.”

-In Las Vegas, after D’Angelo Russell hit a game winner in a packed house there to witness Brandon Ingram vs. Ben Simmons, Russell sprinted away from the hugs of his summer league teammates and towards a fan in the stands who had run on the court: Jordan Clarkson in casual clothes ready to celebrate Russell’s magic.
+Several years back, during a summer league game, after D’Angelo Russell hit a game winner in a packed house there to witness Brandon Ingram vs. Ben Simmons, Russell sprinted away from the hugs of his summer league teammates and towards a fan in the stands who had run on the court: Jordan Clarkson in casual clothes ready to celebrate Russell’s magic.
+He’s always been a team player.